Let’s face it, everyone makes mistakes. Even a fleet owner or fleet manager. Who would have thought?

 You can solve these problems

 There are solutions to the above.
-For example, you can use a fleet management solution to track your drivers and vehicles to make sure they are on time and driving with the proper behaviors – i.e. be aware of extreme driving behaviors on the road (speeding, harsh turns, heavy breaking, etc).
+For example, you can use a vehicle management solution to track your drivers and vehicles to make sure they are on time and driving with the proper behaviors – i.e. be aware of extreme driving behaviors on the road (speeding, harsh turns, heavy breaking, etc).
 Then you can take the appropriate actions before it’s too late.
 On top of that, there’s also the important aspect of training.
 Either you will hire a freelancer/third party for this, or hire someone in-house to do it if you fleet is large enough to warrant that.
 Now, go be the fleet owner you aspire to be; because now, you can!